papiodesu/leptos_book/src/islands.md

 in the background while I fire up my editor and keep writing.

-The first thing I’ll do is to add the "islands」 feature in my 「Cargo.toml」.
-I only need to add this to the 「leptos" crate.
+The first thing I’ll do is to add the "islands" feature in my "Cargo.toml".
+I only need to add this to the "leptos" crate.

 ```toml
 leptos = { version = "0.7", features = ["islands"] }
 ```

-Next I’m going to modify the "hydrate」 function exported from 「src/lib.rs」.
-I’m going to remove the line that calls 「leptos::mount::mount_to_body(App)" and replace it with
+Next I’m going to modify the "hydrate" function exported from "src/lib.rs".
+I’m going to remove the line that calls "leptos::mount::mount_to_body(App)" and replace it with

 ```rust
 leptos::mount::hydrate_islands();